 These dedicated Marine Rescue Volunteers and community members donate many hours of their time in order to be trained to Royal Canadian Marine Search & Rescue training standards.
 These volunteers go on standby 24 hours a day, 7 days a week, 52 weeks a year and respond within minutes in order to assist someone in distress.
-The Marine Rescue Volunteers of Unit 60 pride themselves in the fact that since their formation they have never refused a rescue mission assigned them, no matter what the weather, sea state or time of day.
+The Marine Rescue Volunteers of Station 60 pride themselves in the fact that since their formation they have never refused a rescue mission assigned them, no matter what the weather, sea state or time of day.

 The Comox Marine Rescue Society is a charitable organization that owns the “Cape Lazo”, the 37’ fast response rescue vessel operated by Station 60.
 It is an all weather, day or night capable rescue vessel that is instrumental in providing life saving service to any size of vessel in our area of responsibility, which extends from Campbell River to Powell River to Parksville.

 Besides doing over 200 hours of training a year and responding to over 50 rescue missions in the last year, the unit and society are actively involved in the community and respond to numerous community events.
 The volunteers can always be seen with the Cape Lazo at any water related event and on land they provide Boating Safety displays and presentations, as well as vessel inspections and safety awareness.
 They can be also seen responding to passing cruise ships or assisting visitors, which are all part of the tourist industry.
 They work together with fire, police and Ground Search and Rescue (SAR) on many missions and training exercises.

 - Royal Canadian Marine Search & Rescue –Station 60 is very active, maintaining a highly respected presence in the community and is supported by the Comox Valley Marine Rescue Society.